MORaHo/Go-Baduk-Weiqi/README.md

 or

-2. lLearning to play at https://online-go.com/
+2. Learning to play at https://online-go.com/

 ## Known Problems